namanh-ph/Project-Showcase/README.md

 # Project Showcase

 Welcome to my project showcase!
-In this repository, you will find a collection of my projects, showcasing my skills and expertise in the field of data analytics, business intelligence, and data science.
-Below is a table that highlights some of the projects I have worked on, along with the tools and technologies I have used.
+In this repository, you will find a collection of my projects, showcasing my skills and expertise in the field of data analytics, business intelligence, data science, and other domains.
+Below is a list that highlights some of the projects I have worked on, along with the tools and technologies I have used.

 ## Projects